We’ve pulled together a list of fun things to do around Rochester for adults and families within two hours of home–perfect for quick getaways.

 Rather than an escape, I prefer to think of these as transcending places that encourage us to transcend space, time, and state of mind.

 The Lake Ontario Seaway Trail is the portion that runs along the southern Lake Ontario shoreline, from Fort Niagara in Youngstown to Fort Ontario in Oswego.

-31. 22 Places Around Rochester to Visit After Heavy Rains
+31. 22 Places to Visit After Heavy Rains

 Watch raging torrents flow over their banks and brinks after heavy rains for a spectacular, multi-sensory experience.
 Behold the power of water!

-32. 33 House and Garden Tours Around Rochester
+32. 33 House & Garden Tours Around Rochester